 - loss of appetite

 In the 2016 National Survey on Drug Use and Health, researchers estimated that 1.4 million people aged 12 years or older were currently using hallucinogens, including LSD, in the United States.

 In 2015 and 2016, the most commonly used hallucinogens were LSD and ecstasy.
-LSD is usually taken orally as a film (windowpane), blotter paper (micro dots), on sugar cubes, or as a tablet or capsule.
+LSD is usually taken orally as a film (windowpane), blotter paper (micro dots), on sugar cubes, or as a

 Some people experience prolonged psychiatric reactions, such as psychosis, though this is rare.
 LSD and other hallucinogens have low toxicity to organs, including the brain, even at high doses.